 The training is facilitated by the PPSM steering committee.

 Faculty information – credentials, contact info

 Private PMAD Training

-If your organization would like for a representative from PPSM to come to your facility to provide a training tailored to your specific needs, we would be delighted to provide this.
+If your organization would like for a representative from PPSM to come to your facility to provide a training, we would be delighted to provide this.
 These trainings typically last 1-2 hours and we ask that you make a donation to our organization in exchange for the training.

 We offer continuing education to providers that will enhance knowledge of standardized treatment protocols, up to date research and clinical pearls.
 Our goal is to help improve clinical outcomes of mom’s and babies by effectively treating this sensitive population.
 We will help you understand the reality of risks in treatments and decisions to not treat.

-The education team of Crystal Clancy LMFT and Samantha Huguelet DNP are specialists in reproductive mental health and will come to your office and provide lectures and round table discussed based on your clinical need.
+The education team, led by Samantha Huguelet DNP, APRN, are specialists in reproductive mental health and will come to your office and provide lectures and round table discussed based on your clinical need.
 Samantha is a specialist in reproductive psychiatry and part of Pregnancy and Postpartum Support Minnesota (PPSM).
-Crystal is a specialist in perinatal mental health therapy, and is one of the founding members and co-director of PPSM.
+Crystal Clancy, MA LMFT, is a specialist in perinatal mental health therapy, and is one of the founding members and co-director of PPSM.
 Both have been working with perinatal mental health for the past decade.